QuaCaTeam/quaca/docs/tutorials/newfeature.md

 Let us now start by writing tests for our new permittivity.

 ## 1. Write tests for the permittivity
-In the QuaCa project we are practicing so called [test driven development](testing).
+In the QuaCa project we are practicing so called [test driven development](dev/testing).
 This means that before we implement a new feature we will write tests that this feature has to fulfill.
 Seeing that we want to implement a permittivity, we might want to check whether we construct it correctly and whether it really obeys the crossing relation
 $$
 \varepsilon(\omega) = \varepsilon^{*}(-\omega).
 $$

-Let us start by heading over to the directory `test/UnitTests` and creating a new file called `test_PermittivityLorentzOhmic_unit.cpp` (PermittivityLorentzOhmic will be the name of the class we create later).
+Let us start by heading over to the directory `test/UnitTests/Permittivity` and creating a new file called `test_PermittivityLorentzOhmic_unit.cpp` (PermittivityLorentzOhmic will be the name of the class we create later).
 Fill this file with the following code
 ```cpp
 #include "Quaca.h"